dhr412/scrapelm/README.md

     - For Windows (PowerShell):

       ```powershell
-      ./run.ps1
+      ./run.ps1 gemma3:1b
       ```

     - For Linux/macOS:

       ```bash
       chmod +x run.sh
-      ./run.sh
+      ./run.sh gemma3:1b
       ```

-    The script will build the Docker containers, start them, and prompt you to download an Ollama model.
+    The script will build the Docker containers, start them and pull the Ollama model passed in the argument

 ### Local Installation